-Syndicate 2121 underwrites a predominantly direct and short tail account across a range of non-marine and marine product lines with a worldwide geographical spread.
-It operates within the Lloyd's insurance market in London and through a service company on the Lloyd's platform in Singapore, which has recently opened a branch office in the Central Business District of Sydney, Australia.
-In addition, for 2016 the syndicate has established a dedicated underwriting division of Lloyd's Insurance Company (China) Limited (LICCL) based in Shanghai, accessing Chinese domiciled reinsurance business.
+Syndicate 2121 continues to underwrite a predominantly direct and short tail account across a broad range of marine and non-marine classes of business with a worldwide geographical spread, although some long tail casualty business is also written.
+It operates within the Lloyd's of London (Lloyd's) insurance market in London and through a service company on the Lloyd's platform in Singapore, Argenta Underwriting Asia Pte Ltd (AUA).
+This service company has recently opened a branch office in the Central Business District of Sydney, Australia.
+In addition, at the beginning of 2016 the syndicate established a dedicated underwriting division of Lloyd's Insurance Company (China) Limited (LICCL) based in Shanghai, accessing Chinese domiciled reinsurance business.
+Finally, and in line with the stated aim for controlled growth, in 2016 AUA purchased the business of an established managing general agent in Australia writing a niche property account.
+This business had been written by the syndicate on a subscription basis since 2005 and in a lead capacity since 2011 with consistent results that have beaten the business plan average.
+For 2016 the syndicate assumed 100% of this account which is now fully integrated with the remainder of the book of business written.

-The largest line of business continues to be the direct and facultative property book, built around a number of long-standing relationships with managing general agents and supplemented with an open market book of predominantly small commercial and homeowners' business.
-The syndicate also underwrites onshore power and utility business and terrorism in the property sector.
+The largest line of business continues to be the direct and facultative property book, built around a number of long standing relationships with managing general agents and supplemented with an open market book of predominantly small commercial and homeowners' business.
+The syndicate also writes onshore power and utility business and terrorism in the property sector.
 The marine book consists of the traditional classes including hull, cargo, specie, war and fine art.
 Energy, including exploration, production and distribution is underwritten, although refining risks are not.
-Marine and energy liabilities, both in conjunction with the physical damage lines and on a stand alone basis, are also written.
-The syndicate has a small international (non-USA) treaty account split across catastrophe excess of loss and risk excess business.
-In 2013 an international casualty book written via a Lloyd's approved consortium was added to the syndicate's portfolio along with an accident and health book in 2014.
-In 2015 the syndicate started to develop a UK commercial book for small to medium sized enterprises providing packaged cover in respect of property damage and both employers' and public liability.
-For 2016 the syndicate is expanding its cyber book predominantly through a Lloyd's approved consortium and a quota share reinsurance of another Lloyd's syndicate.
+Marine and energy liabilities, both in conjunction with the physical damage lines and on a standalone basis, are also written.
+The syndicate has a small international (i.e. non-USA) treaty account split across catastrophe excess of loss and risk excess business.
+An international casualty book written via a Lloyd's approved consortium is written which also includes a small product recall account and is in its fourth year of development.
+An accident and health book was added to the syndicate's portfolio in 2014, and in 2015 the syndicate started to develop a UK commercial combined book for small to medium enterprises which packages property with both employers' and public liability risks.
+Finally, for 2016 the syndicate expanded its cyber book predominantly through participation on another Lloyd's approved consortium and quota share reinsurance of another larger Lloyd's syndicate, and introduced, during the latter part of the year, a new political risks account.